jorgecarleitao/public-contracts/docs/website.rst

 Running the website
 --------------------------

-Once you have the dependencies installed, you can try it by going to the directory "tools", and running
+Once you have the dependencies installed, you can try it by running

     python manage.py runserver